-This document shows organisations the actions they can take to manage the security risks posed by engaging and authorising network access to MSPs.
+This publication shows organisations the actions they can take to manage the security risks posed by engaging and authorising network access to MSPs.
 Many of the following recommendations apply to any outsourced ICT service provider, not just MSPs.

 Make sure your own network is secure